pierrelgol/Zig/README.md

 # Zig
-Exploration of the languages for educational purposes
+Exploration of the languages for educational purposes.